campsite (km2398) – Lake Tekapo (km2424)

 We woke to heavy fog and very wet conditions.
 I was mopping up the condensation all night.
 It was also very cold, the first time I have had to sleep with my puffy on.
 My bag was just warm enough but I was starting to get cold spots by the morning.
 I didn’t want to start moving early but it wasn’t going to get warm and sunny anytime soon.
 Plus, it was not too far to town.

 The walk to town seemed to take a long time, even though I was there by just after noon.
-The remaining trail was gloomy in the fog, offering none of the glorious views of the lake and mountains as the day before.
+The remaining trail was gloomy in the fog, offering none of the glorious views of the lake and mountains like the day before.

 The road walk was was even more dull but at least I was able to zone out playing on my phone.
 Fewer than 20 cars passed, over half a part of a caravan of jeeps.
 One of the drivers warned me that there were 40 coming and that I should wait for them all to pass at a one-lane bridge.
 Heck no, I was on my way to town and was not going to wait for 40 SUVs, 30 of which never came anyways.
 I sprinted across the bridge in-between a few of them.